 $8,000 | $1,000 | $2,200 |

-* Note: The above table does not reflect maintenance duration.
+*Note: The above table does not reflect maintenance duration.

 Spousal maintenance is meant to help a former partner gain independence who may otherwise struggle financially after the divorce.
 But it’s important to note that support is not awarded in all Illinois divorces.
 The factors that will be considered when determining if alimony is necessary include:

 No two divorces are exactly alike, and if you’re facing divorce, it’s in your best interest to discuss your specific circumstances and goals with an experienced local divorce attorney.
-Contact Women’s Divorce Group today to schedule a free case consultation and learn how we may be able to assist you.
+Contact Women’s Divorce Group today to schedule a case consultation and learn how we may be able to assist you.